Geelong New Energies Service Station Project (Project reclassified as Operating)

 Project description

-ARENA’s funding announcement incorporates:
+ARENA’s funding incorporates:

 • Support for the development and construction of Viva Energy’s service station, renewable hydrogen and EV infrastructure.